More Info In The 2024 FAQ

 CAMPFIRES: Campfires are welcome at Mosaic subject to the following guidelines.
 All campfires must be attended at all times.

 At no time is anyone permitted to create a new burn scar at Reclaim.
-All fires must be in one of the existing pits or in a fire pit that you bring with you.
+All fires must be in one of the existing pits or in a registered fire pit that you bring with you.

 If you wish to have a personal or camp fire, you will NEED TO:

-• register it as part of your camp
+• Register it as part of your camp

-• request an estimated amount of wood
+• Request an estimated amount of wood

-• ensure a safe distance away from nearest flammable objects
+• Ensure a safe distance away from nearest flammable objects

-• elevate your fire pit at least 8" off the ground
+• Elevate your fire pit at least 8" off the ground

-• get an LNT volunteer to approve your setup
+• Get an LNT volunteer to approve your setup

-• stay in the vicinity while it is lit
+• Stay in the vicinity while it is lit

-• have a means for extinguishing on hand
+• Have a means for extinguishing on hand

-• put it out when you're done
+• Put it out when you're done

-• take your ashes with you when you leave the event
+• Take your ashes with you when you leave the event

 In addition, DO NOT: